-You can set up a project around the existing source code created externally, in other words, in another IDE or in a dedicated editor.
-PyCharm analyzes the code base and adds the .idea directory with settings.
+You can set up a PyCharm project around the existing source code created in another IDE or in a dedicated editor.
+PyCharm analyzes the code base and adds a .idea directory with settings to it.

 Creating projects from existing source code